Northshore Debate Series 2

 Top level:

 Debate should be a safe space for all people involved.
 If you feel unsafe in a round, please let me know and I will stop the round and go to tab.
 Please put you emotional well being over debate, even if you feel pressure to kept debating through sickness, panic attacks etc it is okay to take an L on tabroom to protect yourself.
 This also means that racism, misogyny, ableism, homophobia, transphobia, and any other form of violence is prohibited.
 I will not hesitate to hold people accountable in round, high school policy has a huge accountability problem and I want to be part of the solution.
-As a disabled debater I understand the struggle to exist within this space, if you need something from me to make it more inclusive (wear a mask, sit closer, need to record the RFD, time to stop and take meds, etc) please let me know and I will do my best.

 General thoughts: